- Application Information

-Students may suggest their preferred choices for the Chair and the Member.
 The Chair must be a faculty member on the Qualifying Examination Standing Committee.
 However, the Grad Chair must distribute the workload of the QE Standing Committee members and ensure breadth on the Committee, so students often do not get their first choice.
 The final decision about the members of the QE committee rests with the Graduate Chair and research advisor.

 2. Writing Exam

 - Writing sample,

 - Adviser statement.

 They must be uploaded to a folder that is shared by the student, QE Committee members, the Grad Chair, and the Academic Program Manager.
 The Academic Program Manager will provide the link for upload before the due date for the writing sample and will make sure that the materials are complete.